 Here’s two common ones, including ideas on how to respond:

 - "It doesn’t fit the budget."
 There are some cases when this objection is valid, such as when working with a non-profit or if a client will use their personal savings to fund the project.
 In other cases, though, there’s usually some wiggle room.
 Ask them how they set the budget and what the decision-making process was.
 This can reveal their underlying issues: maybe they’re not making enough sales, maybe they don’t have the power to adjust the budget, or they want to see results first before they invest more.
 Knowing this allows you to respond to them appropriately.

 - "Other freelancers are quoting a lower amount."
 You can tell the client that you understand that your price range is a bit higher than others, but that’s for a very good reason—the returns you provide.
 To prove that you’re the better investment, you’ll want to refer to your accomplishments, such as the concrete results you’ve gotten for other businesses, as well as the unique skills and experience you have.

-List other possible objections you can think about, and then refer to all the prep work you’ve done so far to see how they’d be useful in dealing with those objections.
+List other possible objections you can think about.
+Then refer to all the prep work you’ve done so far to see how they’d be useful in dealing with those objections.

 Confidence Comes From Preparation

 Not all freelancers are confident enough to justify getting a raise from clients.
 That’s perfectly normal.